layerx-labs/dehouse-landing-page/README.md

 - A static website built in node.js, next.js, react, angular or webflow.
 - Intructions how to build and run the website
 - Documentation about any third party tools used to deliver the project.

+All the contributions and feedback is more than welcome 🙏.